 Are your Yeezy Boost 350 V1 fake or real?
-This is a complete guide on how to legit check Kanye’s Adidas sneakers, whether they’re the Turtle Dove, Pirate Black, Moonrock or the Oxford Tan colourway.
+This is a complete guide on how to legit check Kanye’s Adidas Yeezy sneakers, whether they’re the Turtle Dove, Pirate Black, Moonrock or the Oxford Tan colourway.

 Here’s how to spot fake Yeezy Boost 350 V1 in 15 seconds: look at the suede patch — legit Yeezys have a hairy suede patch and one that’s smaller than the one found on fakes.
 Need pictures to understand the difference?
 See our fake vs real picture comparisons below.